Scales: Introduction and results

-\end{definition} The following gives relationships between the remaining kind of introduced scales of measures: \begin{theo}[Main] Let $(X, d)$ be a metric space.
+Then \emph{lower and upper quantization scales} of $ \mu$ for a given scaling $ \Scl$ are defined by: and \end{definition} The following gives relationships between the different kinds of scales of measures: \begin{theo}[Main] Let $(X, d)$ be a metric space.
 Let $\mu$ be a Borel measure on $X$.
-For any scaling $ \Psi$, the following inequalities on the scales of $\mu$ hold:
+For any scaling $ \Scl$, the following inequalities on the scales of $\mu$ hold:

 and